Gambia Information Site

 The tama drum is nearly as common as the sabar and is played by a larger number of ethnic groups than the sabar, including the Wolof, Serer, Fulbe, Tukuloor, Malinke, and Mandinko.
 Similar instruments are found throughout West Africa.

-Playing Methods, Performance & Context
+Playing Methods, Performance & Context:

 The tama is a 'talking drum', or a drum whose pitch can be regulated.
 The player puts the tama under one shoulder and beats the tama with a curved stick held in the other hand.
 To regulate the pitch, the player squeezes the strings that surround the tama with his arm, tightening the drum head and thereby raising the pitch.
 Because it can imitate the inflections of the human voice, certain patterns have literal verbal meanings, although to most Gambians today, the tama is simply an instrument used to accompany dance and concert music.